OR WAIT 15 SECS

 3. Expanding engagement beyond apps and phone calls

 While many hospitals have invested in patient portals and consumer apps, utilization is low.
-A recent ONC data brief shows that about 52% of patients have patient portal access, but only about28% use it
+A recent ONC data brief shows that about 52% of patients have patient portal access, but only about

 .
 App usage is much lower, with a recent Accenture report finding that less than 2% of patients use the apps that hospitals offer.